 The eight specific CMD locations selected for remediation in this EIS are located along the Big South Fork River approximately five miles north of the Kentucky/Tennessee border in McCreary County, Kentucky (Figure 1-2).
-These sites vary in size, and restoration will result in approximately 55 acres of total disturbance, including the access that would be required to remediate the sites.
+These CMD sites vary in size and together total approximately 55 acres of total disturbance, including the access that would be required to remediate the sites.
 The CMD sites currently discharge into tributaries of the Big South Fork NRRA or flow directly into the river through mine discharges or through spoil piles.
 These CMD locations are discussed in more detail below.